- Things to Do

 Though there are three major airports near NYC, affordable fares are not guaranteed.
 Fortunately, there are some tricks to seeking out the cheapest flights to New York City.

-Below we’ve put together the best secrets to finding cheap flights to NYC.
+Below we’ve put together the best secrets to finding cheap flights to NYC, but probably the best thing that you could do for yourself is to know when the cheapest times to visit NYC are.

 You should consider checking out TripAdvisor’s booking system.
 They are affiliated with many of the discount search agents.

 If you really want to save on cash, take a red-eye!
 Depart late at night and arrive in the very early morning hours.
 Red-eye flights tend to be much cheaper and this will cut down on your accommodation costs.
 Plus, watching the sunrise in New York City can be a wonderful experience!

 Did you know that you can find a cheap ticket to New York just after a holiday?
 Fares tend to drop tremendously after the hustle and bustle surrounding a holiday.
-Take your trip just after Thanksgiving and you’ll have something to be thankful for!
+Take your trip just after Thanksgiving and just before Christmas and you’ll have something to be thankful for!

 The golden rule of finding a cheap ticket to New York is to fly on a Tuesday, Wednesday or Saturday.
 If you can, avoid flying on Fridays or Sundays.
 Plane ticket prices can vary widely depending on the day of the week.